The regular expression also called regex is a way to work with strings, in a very performant way.

 // server.js const re = /appdividend/; console.log(re.exec('you can browse appdividend'));

-You will get the output like this.
+You will get an output like this.

 #Match Items In Range